Kidney Failure Events, Cardiovascular Disease Events, and All-Cause Mortality in Immunoglobulin A Nephropathy Patients in a Real-World Database

 A retrospective cohort study was performed using the Optum database of electronic health record data including claims and prescription data from January 2007 to March 2021.1 Patients in the prevalence cohort were identified based on disease and symptom entries related to IgA nephropathy, with index date defined as the first IgA nephropathy-related entry within the study period.1 The healthcare resource utilization cohort was a subset of the prevalence cohort, of which patients also had to be ≥18 years old at index date, have ≥6 months of enrollment pre- and post-index, and have linked claims data.1

-Baseline demographics (Prevalence cohort: n=9,984)1
+Baseline demographics (Prevalence cohort: N=9,984)1

 Prevalence of IgA nephropathy